-Selling Social Media Strategy to Leadership with Charlene Li
+Exploring Social Media Strategy and Leadership Insights with Charlene Li

 Selling social media strategy to leadership, Facebook vs. Google for decision-making and B2B B2C differences are among issues I discussed with Charlene Li, analyst and bestselling author of Open Leadership: How Social Technology Can Transform the Way You Lead.